Rhaptos/Products.RhaptosHitCountTool/Products/RhaptosHitCountTool/README.txt

   access to browser hit counts and statistics for content objects.

   NOTE: RhaptosHitCountTool does *not* detect browser hits.
 It relies on external scripts to parse server logs and input data.
+An example script specific to cnx.org and custom Squid logs is present in the Extensions folder

 Future plans